Code-Institute-Submissions/content-karma/README.md

 # Content Karma

 Content Karma is a site designed to advertise the services of a content marketing and brand review company.
-The sites target audience is small to medium business owners who are interested in assistance creating content to engage with their customer base.
-The site aims to inform visitors of what the business has to offer and encourage them to get in contact.
+The site's target audience is small to medium business owners who are looking for assistance creating content to engage with their customer base.
+The site aims to inform visitors what the business has to offer and encourage them to get in contact.

 <div align="center"><img src="assets/images/readme-multi-device-screenshot.png"></div>